The virtue of endurance

 Romans 5:3-5 (RSV)

-Our training and preparation as survivors of faith, comes from years of testing and trials.
-When the flood waters rush in, we find a way to float on our lifeboat of hope and faith, until Jesus rescues us.
-We may be dehydrated and weary when our rescue comes, but we have gained the most valuable of all virtues, endurance.
+We are trained veteran survivors of faith in Jesus Christ.
+When the flood waters rush in, we float on our lifeboat of hope and faith, until the rescue team of Heaven comes to our help.
+We may be spiritually dehydrated and weary when help arrives, but we have gained the most valuable of all virtues, endurance.

-No other virtue can be sustained without endurance.
-Faith, hope or love have little value if they do not endure.
-Endurance, through tribulation, is what builds character and character brings hope, and we all need hope.
-We are spiritual veterans of survival until the day Jesus returns, and we are being trained and prepared through every tribulation we go through.
+Without endurance, no other virtue can be sustained without it.
+Faith, hope or love have little value if they do not “endure” the tests and trials of life.
+Endurance, through tribulation, builds character and character brings hope, and we need renewed hope every day.
+Each one of us is the tested and trained spiritual version of a Navy Seal.

 Leave a Reply